-About 3 ½ miles from the present day town of Corinth, in Denton County, Texas, once stood the small village of Alton, which, for a decade, served as the Denton County seat.
-When Denton County was formed in 1846, the first pioneers chose a place along Pecan Creek for the first county seat and named it Pinckneyville, in honor of Texas’ first governor, James Pinckney Henderson.
+About 3.5 miles from the present-day town of Corinth, in Denton County, Texas, once stood the small village of Alton, which, for a decade, served as the Denton County seat.
+When Denton County was formed in 1846, the first pioneers chose a place along Pecan Creek for the first county seat and named it Pinckneyville in honor of Texas’ first governor, James Pinckney Henderson.

 But, Pinckneyville would hold the title only two years and never develop into a town.
-Water shortages forced the county seat to move to a new site in June, 1848.
-Located less than a mile from present day Corinth, on a high ridge between Pecan Creek and Hickory Creek, the new townsite was called Alton.
+Finally, water shortages forced the county seat to move to a new site in June 1848.
+Located less than a mile from present-day Corinth, the new townsite was called Alton on a high ridge between Pecan Creek and Hickory Creek.

-Though Commissioners were appointed and directed to lay out a town and sell lots, there are no records that this was ever done and no public buildings were ever erected.
+Though Commissioners were appointed and directed to lay out a town and sell lots, no records were ever done, and no public buildings were ever erected.
 In fact, the only residence that existed was that of a man named W.C.
 Baines, who established a farmstead long before the designation of the new county seat.

-County business was held at the Baines’ residence, most of the time, under the shade trees in his yard.
-The location of the second county seat also proved to be unfavorable due to a lack of potable water and the state legislature soon directed that the site be moved again.
+Most of the time, county business was held at the Baines’ residence under the shade trees in his yard.
+However, the location of the second county seat also proved to be unfavorable due to a lack of potable water, and the state legislature soon directed that the site be moved again.

-By 1856, the small town boasted a number of homes, a blacksmith shop, three stores, a school, saloon, hotel, two doctors, and several lawyers.
+By 1856, the small town boasted several homes, a blacksmith shop, three stores, a school, a saloon, a hotel, two doctors, and several lawyers.
 The Hickory Creek Baptist Church, which continues to stand, was organized in 1855.

 Though the fledgling town had begun to grow, the location of the county seat was still unsatisfactory for the majority of Denton County residents, who soon petitioned for yet, another county seat – one that was more centrally located and again, one with better water.
-Put to a vote in November, 1856, the county seat was moved again to Denton.
-Lots for the townsite began to be auctioned in January, 1857.
+Put to a vote in November 1856; the county seat was moved again to Denton.
+Townsite lots began to be auctioned in January 1857.

 In the meantime, Alton began to die as many of its businesses moved to the new county seat.
-In May, 1859, its post office doors closed forever.
+Finally, in May 1859, its post office doors closed forever.

-There is little remaining of the old townsite today, with the exception of the Hickory Creek Baptist Church and the old Alton Cemetery, which contains graves that date back to 1852.
+There is little remaining of the old townsite today, except for the Hickory Creek Baptist Church and the old Alton Cemetery, which contains graves that date back to 1852.
 The church is located at 5724 Teasley Lane ( F.M.
 Road 2181), Denton, Texas.
 Next to the church is the cemetery.

-Half a century after the bridge was built, an African-American man named Oscar Washburn, settled with his family near the bridge.
+Half a century after the bridge was built, an African-American man named Oscar Washburn settled with his family near the bridge.
 Earning his living raising goats, he was soon called the “Goatman” by the locals.
 An honest businessman, his goat raising business was a success.
-Unfortunately; there were those who did not welcome a successful black man within their midst.
+But, unfortunately, some did not welcome a successful black man within their midst.

 The Klansman then fitted a noose over his head and pushed him over the side of the bridge.
 However, when they looked over to make sure he was dead, they could see only the rope.
 Washburn was gone and was never seen again.
 The hateful Klansman then went back to his home and killed the rest of his family.